Effect of streaks on hypersonic boundary layer instability: Linearised DNS of forced streaky boundary layers

 Increasing further the streak amplitude up to $A_{s}\approx 0.4$ for the A3 case leads again to substantial changes in the dominant instabilities.
 The low frequency waves see their amplitude increased by a factor $10^2$ in comparison to A2.
 Within the low-frequency waves, three distinct peaks with close amplitudes are observed.
-These peaks are now dominated by a $\text{SM}^1_a$ instability, meaning that the streaks have reached a sufficiently high amplitude for these intrinsic instabilities to grow.
-The two following most amplified modes ranked by decreasing energy are the $\FM{2}{a}$ and $\FM{4}{s}$.
-The close amplitude levels of these instabilities suggest that they may all play a considerable role in the route to turbulence.
+These peaks are now dominated by a $\text{SM}^1_a$ instability, meaning that the streaks have reached a sufficiently high amplitude for these intrinsic streak-dependent instabilities to grow.
+The two next-most-amplified modes ranked by decreasing energy are the $\FM{2}{a}$ and $\FM{4}{s}$.
+The close amplitude levels of these instabilities suggests that they may all play a considerable role in the route to turbulence.

 At higher frequencies, the $\MM{4}{s}$ and $\MM{2}{a}$ second-mode waves are amplified but the $\MM{1}{s}$ wave remains at a similar amplitude.
 Specifically, the subharmonic $\MM{2}{s}$ mode has the highest amplitude, but remain $10^2$ times smaller than the $\SM{1}{a}$ mode.
 Nonetheless, these second-mode waves are amplified by a factor $10^5$ in comparison to the A2 baseflow which implies a strong enhancement of their growth by the A3 streaks.
 Additionally, the frequency separation of the symmetric and anti-symmetric second-modes is even more visible as the baseflow distortion is enhanced, consistent the interpretation made above.
-Although, the higher frequency $\MM{2}{a}$ mode is less amplified and may play a secondary role in the transition process in comparison to the other instabilities.
+However, this higher frequency $\MM{2}{a}$ mode is less amplified and may play a secondary role in the transition process in comparison to the other instabilities.

+To summarise the new results observed in this section, the second-mode growth is shown to be non-monotonic with increasing streaks amplitude.
+Additionally, the leading second-mode switches from a fundamental to a subharmonic wave as the streak amplitude increases.
+Such behaviour were not discussed previously in the literature.
+For the first-mode waves, our results show that, similar to what was discussed by \citet{paredesTransitionDueStreamwise2016} for an isothermal boundary-layer, the subharmonic instability is preferred by the adiabatic boundary-layer and is consistently destabilised for increasing streak amplitude.
+As a new result, we furthermore demonstrate that the first-mode mechanism has a final amplitude dominating the linear dynamics in every case.
+This finding shows that in presence of streaks, the adiabatic boundary layer gradually switches from second-mode dominated dynamics to first-mode dominated dynamics as streak amplitude increase.
+This latter point strongly differs from the Blasius case and has important practical implications for transition modelling on realistic walls.